Learn the financial skills to design the future for high performing businesses

 Within an accounting major, you'll study auditing, financial accounting, law, accounting systems and analytics, economics, cloud-based digital technologies, forensic accounting as well as various theories and models of accounting.

-The Master of Professional Accounting courses are accredited by CPA Australia (CPAA), Chartered Accountants Australia and New Zealand (CA ANZ) and the Institute of Public Accountants (IPA).
+The Bachelor of Business, major in Accounting and Master of Professional Accounting courses are accredited by CPA Australia (CPAA) and Chartered Accountants Australia and New Zealand (CA ANZ).

-After successfully completing the course, graduates will be eligible to apply for associate membership of both the CPA and the IPA; and entry to both the CPA Program of CPAA and the CA Program of CA ANZ.
+After successfully completing the course, graduates will be eligible to apply for associate membership of CPAA and entry to the CPA Program of CPAA and CA ANZ.

 The Master of Professional Accounting course comprises 14 core units and 2 elective units (240 credit points).
 Each unit is worth 15 credit points, and full-time students undertake four units per trimester.